Every job field has terminology that sounds like a foreign language to a normal person.

 Sales Comparison Approach

-The sales comparison approach is performed by finding comparable properties and making adjustments to these comparable properties to come to an opinion of value for the subject property.
+The sales comparison approach is performed by finding similar comparable properties and making adjustments to these comparable properties to come to an opinion of value for the subject property.

 Scope of Work

-The scope of work essential consists of six key parts including the client and intended users, intended use of the report, the definition of the value, any hypothetical conditions or extraordinary assumptions, the effective date, and the salient features of the property.
+The scope of work essentially consists of six key parts, including the client and intended users, the report’s intended use, the value’s definition, any hypothetical conditions or extraordinary assumptions, the effective date, and the salient features of the property.

-It stands for square foot and is a measurement that appraisers use all the time, whether it is referring to lot size or the size of the home itself.
+It stands for square feet and is a measurement that appraisers use all the time, referring to lot size or the size of the home itself.

 URAR stands for Uniform Residential Appraisal Report.
-This is an appraisal form used to appraise single family homes.
+This is an appraisal form used to appraise single-family homes.
 This is arguably the most common and widely used appraisal form for real estate appraisers.

 UAD is the acceptable terms and values allowed on an appraisal report.
 It is a set of standard rules and abbreviations for use in appraisal reports.

-He “walks through” the home to mark down the rooms on his sketch, take pictures of each room, take note of the finishes and other necessary details.
+He “walks through” the home to mark down the rooms on his sketch, take pictures of each room, and take note of the finishes and other necessary details.